takram-design-engineering/three-geospatial/packages/atmosphere/README.md

 combinedScattering: boolean = true
 ```

-Specifies whether only the red component of the single Mie scattering is stored in the alpha channel of the scattering texture.
-This reduces total memory by extrapolating green and blue components, but it is prone to artifacts when the red component is very small.
+Setting this option stores the red component of the single Mie scattering texture in the scattering texture’s alpha channel, and omits generating the [`singleMieScatteringTexture`](#singlemiescatteringtexture).

-In most cases, it’s okay to leave this option enabled.
+See [`singleMieScatteringTexture`](#singlemiescatteringtexture) for further details.

 #### higherOrderScattering